Chris Casher

-Chris Casher (born December 30, 1993) is an American former professional football defensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+Chris Casher (born December 30, 1993) is an American former professional football defensive lineman who played in the Canadian Football League (CFL).
 He played college football for the Florida State Seminoles and the Faulkner Eagles.

 College career

 Casher played college football with the Florida State from 2012 to 2015 where he was a member of the 2014 BCS National Championship team.
 He left Florida State after 2015 and played his senior season with the Faulkner Eagles in 2016.

 Professional career

 Oakland Raiders

 After going undrafted in the 2017 NFL draft, Casher signed with the Oakland Raiders on May 8, 2017.
 He was released by the Raiders on August 4, 2017.

 New York Giants

 On August 14, 2017, Casher signed with the New York Giants.
 He played in three preseason games and was part of the team's final releases on September 1, 2017.

 Winnipeg Blue Bombers

 Casher signed a practice roster agreement with the Winnipeg Blue Bombers on October 24, 2017 for the last few games of the season and signed a futures contract with the team for 2018.
 He attended training camp with the Blue Bombers in 2018, but was part of the final cuts on June 9, 2018.